 Who will benefit from Dry Needling?

-Prior to treatment, Dr. Derek Maul will first perform a thorough assessment to determine if you may benefit from Dry Needling.
+Prior to treatment, there will be a thorough assessment to determine if you may benefit from Dry Needling.
 If you are a good candidate, sessions will vary from 1-2 times/week.
-Dr. Maul may also incorporate other forms of therapy, such as manual therapy or exercise, as part of your treatment, Chiropractic Care, and Low Level Light Therapy.
+Other forms of therapy, such as manual therapy or exercise, chiropractic care, or low level light and laser therapy may also be added as part of your treatment, .
 The total number of treatment sessions will vary depending on a number of factors, including the cause and duration of the symptoms, your general health, and your satisfaction with the outcome.